sunnypatel2048/PrimeCruncher/README.md

 * **Minimal Communication:** Job and result descriptors are compact, minimizing the amount of data communicated between threads.
 * **Random Worker Delays:** Initial random sleep delays (400-600 ms) help stagger worker startup, reducing contention on the job queue.

-The implementation is correct (produces accurate prime counts) and free of race conditions due to the use of channels for all inter-thread communication.
+The implementation produces accurate prime counts and is free of race conditions due to the use of channels for all inter-thread communication.